aki2o/emacs-pophint/README.md

     (require 'pophint)
     (require 'pophint-config)

+    ;; Customize max of popup tip.
+Default is 200.
+    (setq pophint:popup-max-tips 400)

     ;; When set-mark-command, start pop-up hint automatically.
     (pophint-config:set-automatically-when-marking t)
     ;; When you select the shown hint-tip after set-mark-command, do yank immediately.